RVCC-IDMX/poem-site-dibend/README.md

-# IDMX 11ty Sass Starter
+# IDMX 11ty Poem Website by David DiBenedetto

+## A simple web site featuring a poem by the late Marianne Moore (1887-1972)

 The set of development scripts in this starter is configured to watch and compile a simple Sass structure using 11ty.